transloadit/uppy/website/src/docs/form.md

 ### `submitOnSuccess: false`

-Whether to submit the form after Uppy finishes uploading/encoding.
+Configures whether or not to submit the form after Uppy finishes uploading/encoding.